tensorland/modelbox/README.md

   - Log hyperparameters, accuracy/loss and other model quality-related metrics during training.
   - Log trainer events such as data-loading and checkpoint operations, epoch start and end times which help with debugging performance issues.
 #### Model Management
-  - Log metadata associated with a model such as binaries, notebooks, model metrics, etc.
+  - Log metadata associated with a model such as binaries, notebooks and model metrics.
   - Manage lineage of models with experiments and datasets used to train the model.
-  - Label models with metadata that are useful for operational purposes such as the environments they are deployed in, privacy sensitivity, etc.
+  - Label models with metadata that are useful for operational purposes such as the environments they are deployed in and privacy sensitivity.
   - Load models and deployment artifacts in inference services directly from ModelBox.
 #### Events
   - Log events about the system/trainer state during training and models from experiment jobs, workflow systems and other AI/Model operations services.